-His interests include 80’s youth subcultures, design for social change, and the intersection of digital and analog technologies.
-His work and writing has been included in various design magazines and publications including IDEA Magazine, HOW Magazine, Communication Arts, I-D, and PRINT Magazine.
+His interests include 80’s youth subcultures, design for social change, and technology.
+His work has been included in various design magazines and publications including IDEA Magazine, HOW Magazine, Communication Arts, I-D, and PRINT Magazine.
 Alex studied at George Washington University's Corcoran School of Art & Design, received a BFA in Graphic Design from the Maryland Institute College of Art and MFA in Graphic Design from the California Institute of the Arts (CalArts).

 "Cyberspace.
 A consensual hallucination experienced daily by billions of legitimate operators, in every nation, by children being taught mathematical concepts...A graphical representation of data abstracted from the banks of every computer in the human system.
 Unthinkable complexity.
 Lines of light ranged in the non-space of the mind, clusters and constellations of data.
 Like city lights, receding..."